FernandaCastro/my-pantry/README.md

 # My Pantry

-version: 0.3.0
+version: 0.4.0

-- Internationalization (Backend messages)
-- New Layout using Cards
-- Enter Ideal and Current quantity when adding new product direct to the pantry items list
+- Delete provisioned products from the shopping cart
+- 'Analyse Pantry' button should not only create item provisioning, but also delete unecessary provisionings.

 Plans for next versions:

-- Delete provisioned products from the shopping cart
 - Wizard to create pantries based on a suggested list of basic items, instead of manually enter them.
 - Dashboard
 - CRUD for Role and Permissions